Department of Design and Environments

 General Education: International

 A summer lecture and field experience course exploring the historical foundations of community and urban pattern utilizing Italian hill towns and urban centers as a resource.
 Students study the organic and formal relationships between landscape and human settlement as well as the relationship between urban form and political and historical context.
-Recommended Preparation: ART 100, ART 111, and LARC 389.
-(Summer only)
+Recommended Preparation: ART 1100, ART 1110, and LARC 3890.
+Typically Offered: Summer.

 Credit arranged